getsentry/sentry-docs/docs/clientdev/context.rst

 Context Management
 ==================

-All SDKs should have the concept of a concurrency safe context storage.
+All SDKs should have the concept of concurrency safe context storage.
-What this means heavily depends on the language.
-The basic idea is that a user of the Raven library can call a method to provide additional context information from whererever the user has access to the client object in a safe way.
+What this means depends on the language.
+The basic idea is that a user of the Raven library can call a method to safely provide additional context information from whererever the user has access to the client object.

-In general this is implemented as a thread local in most languages, but in some (like JavaScript) it can be global under the assumption that this is something that makes sense in the environment.
+This is implemented as a thread local in most languages, but in some (such as JavaScript) it might be global under the assumption that this is something that makes sense in the environment.

 User's Perspective